Roles and responsibilities of academy trustees

 According to the Academy Trust Handbook, all academy trusts must have a programme of internal scrutiny to provide independent assurance to the board that its financial and non-financial controls and risk management procedures are operating effectively.

-• report to the board on the adequacy of the trust’s internal control framework, including financial and non-financial controls and management of risks.
+- Reporting to the board on the adequacy of internal control frameworks.

 Reserves policies